hhhwcy/Neato-LidarScanner/README.md

 # Neato-LidarScanner
-a easy software for Reading NEATO Lidar's data
+a easy mfc software for Reading NEATO Lidar's data